opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/authentik/2_identity-federation-github.md

         ak_message(f"User is not member of {accepted_org}.")
     return user_matched
     ```

-5. Make sure that at the *Create Binding* step the *Failure result* value is set to *Don't pass* and save the policy.
+6. Under *Edit Binding* ensure that the policy is Enabled and *Failure result* is *Don't pass* and save the policy.
+7. Go back and edit the `default-source-enrollment` flow, under *Behavior settings* ensure that *Denied action* is set to `MESSAGE` and *Policy engine mode* is set to `all`

 :::tip
-For Authentik to successfully check a user's membership in a GitHub organization, the following conditions must be met:
+For Authentik to successfully check a user's membership in a GitHub organization, the following condition must be met:

-- **Public Organization Membership**: The user's membership in the organization must be set to public.
-If the membership is private, Authentik will not be able to verify the user's association with the organization, and the policy enforcing organization membership will not always deny the access.

 - **OAuth App Configuration**: The *Github OAuth App* used for authentication should either be created by the GitHub organization or explicitly trusted by the organization.
 If the OAuth App is created by a different user or organization, the GitHub organization must trust the app for Authentik to retrieve and verify the organizations to which the user belongs.